 Click here for more details about the Consortium, or contact the Consortium Co-Directors, Dr. Peter Flemings and Dr. Jack Germaine.

-Each year, UT GeoFluids holds a consortium meeting to update members on current research.
 The 16th UT GeoFluids Annual Meeting will take place Mar.
 5 — March 7, 2025 at the University of Texas Institute for Geophysics in Austin, Texas.
 The meeting features lectures, workshops and a poster session as well as an evening networking dinner.
-Register here.
+Learn more at the Event Website, or Register now.

 More UT GeoFluids News >>